pranabekka/pranabekka.github.io/content/soupault-intro.md

 +++
-title = "An introduction to Soupault"
+title = "An introduction to Soupault" date = 2024-08-10 23:26:36
-## remember to change date on publishing
-date = 2024-08-10 23:26:36
-updated = 2024-08-13 13:39:04
+updated = 2024-11-20 19:42:33
 +++

-A static site generator (SSG) that works on HTML from any markup language.
+A beginner's guide to making a site in Soupault, the SSG (static site generator).

 What makes Soupault interesting is that it turns all your markup to HTML,